Day 31 - less snow but for how long (25.8 miles)

 The top was covered in snow so I knew I had to head down but it was only a mile and half to the pass.

 Once at the bottom I look and see no place to camp.
 I was hoping there might be some trail magic but it was kind of late, already 8pm.
-So after looking around for a good spot I went back to where I came about a quarter of a mile and found a camping spot.
+So after looking around for a good spot I went back to where I came from, about a quarter of a mile, and found a camping spot.

 Going to try to wake up early and see if I can get a hitch into Pagosa Springs.